Products First Touchpoint

 Your Role

-Hands-On Development - Owned the front-end implementation using HTML and CSS to ensure pixel-perfect design fidelity and seamless performance across devices.
+Hands-On Development: Owned the front-end implementation using HTML and CSS so the design held up across devices.

 Key Features